HaCTang/HaCTang/README.md

 - B.S. in chemistry at PKU
 - M.S. in pharmaceutical science at Pitts
 - Collaborating with MILA and Princeton
+- From wet experiments to computation
+- Enjoying powerlifting, vedio games and hiking

 🔭 I’m currently working on:
 - Reasoning large language models for chemistry